What’s New from OB Images

 June 5, 2017

-In summary, this discussion is about 2 potential Zika virus vaccines which have been tested in animals.
+This article discusses testing Zika virus vaccines.
+The article cites two studies of messenger RNA Zika virus vaccines, which show protection against infection in animal models.
 While research and development to date has been impressive, it is not clear whether the Zika virus acts like a flavivirus or dengue virus.
 If it acts like a flavivirus, chances for successful vaccine development may be greater.
 The goal is to protect women from the Zika virus through active immunization.
-However, at this time active research continues towards developing an effective vaccine.
+However, at this time, active research continues towards developing an effective vaccine.

 May 4, 2017

-In this study, 1806 women with advanced maternal age (AMA) underwent a 10-14 week ultrasound study and aneuploidy screening, 68.5% of whom selected cell free DNA screening.
-Among these women, 16.1% had an ultrasound finding such as anomaly, incorrect dating, multiple gestation and non-viable pregnancy which may have altered recommendations as to the screening or testing decisions.
-The authors recommend a 10 to 14 week ultrasound study prior to cell free DNA testing in AMA women.1
+In this study, 1806 women with advanced maternal age (AMA) underwent a 10-14 week ultrasound study and aneuploidy screening, 68.5% of whom selected cell-free DNA screening.
+Among these women, 16.1% had an ultrasound finding such as anomaly, incorrect dating, multiple gestation, and non-viable pregnancy which may have altered recommendations as to the screening or testing decisions.
+The authors recommend a 10 to 14 week ultrasound study prior to cell-free DNA testing in AMA women.

 May 5, 2017